-To visit my other website, more to do with art, ecocriticism and art history, see bethshepherd.ca.
+To visit my other website, more to do with art, art history, and urban ecology, see bethshepherd.ca.

 About Art that Makes a Difference

 Since 2011 my visual art practice has been focused on drawing attention to the cruelty and destructiveness of factory farming.
 In my 2010-2014 series, Pigs in a (Post) Modern World, I recreated over fifty modern masterpieces, incorporating pigs in the picture to help raise consciousness of the sentient and social animals trapped in the industrialized food production system.
-In a curatorial study competed in 2015 I investigated the changing cattle industry over a two-hundred year period and its role as a major contributor to Climate Change.
+In a curatorial study on the pastoral print competed in 2015, I investigated the changing cattle industry over a two-hundred year period and its role as a major contributor to Climate Change.
 Then after seeing a disturbing footage on the treatment of new-born lambs, I completed a “cute but creepy” series of classical satyrs and fauns called Animal Lovers.
-In 2016-17 I worked on “The Animal in the Room” project.
-The idea behind it is to put a face to the animals we call food — the animals whose meat, eggs, milk we consume daily.
+In 2016-17 I worked on “The Animal in the Room” project using sculpture and print-based mixed-media.
+The idea behind it was to address the “elephant in the room” by putting a face on the animals we call food.

 Completed as part of my graduate studies, “Mishka Henner’s Feedlots: New Perspectives on the Contemporary Ecocritical Landscape” questions why industrial animal agriculture is not a more prominent subject in discourse and art exhibitions on the Anthropocene.
 This work reflects my widening perspectives — from animal welfare to the ecology of climate change and environmental justice for all species.